-It’s not hard to be seduced by the beauty of France.
-But, whether you’re travelling to popular destinations like Paris, Lyon, Nice or anywhere in between, here’s why taking out a travel insurance policy may be a wise move.
+Whether you’re travelling to popular destinations like Paris, Lyon, Nice or anywhere in between, here’s why taking out a travel insurance policy for France may be a wise move.

 The real question is whether you can afford not to have travel insurance.
-Getting travel insurance is vital when going aboard, whether to France, Europe or elsewhere.
 Mishaps, injuries and accidents can happen anytime and anywhere, and travel insurance is designed to help financially protect you against these unexpected occurrences.
+It’s vital to get travel insurance when going aboard, whether to France, Europe or any other overseas destination.

-An important consideration is that while France has a good healthcare system, it doesn’t have a Reciprocal Health Care Agreement with Australia.
+An important consideration is that France, while having a good healthcare system, does not have a Reciprocal Health Care Agreement with Australia.
 As a result, receiving necessary medical treatment in the event of an injury or illness can see you pay thousands out of pocket if you don’t have the right cover in place.

-You may have the choice between a few different levels of travel cover to choose between.
-The level of cover that’s best for you will depend on your specific circumstances and needs, but you’ll typically have the choice between a single-trip and an annual multi-trip policy.
+You may have a few different levels of travel cover to choose from.
+The level of cover that is best for you will depend on your specific circumstances and needs.

-No matter what policy best suits your needs, a comprehensive travel insurance policy may provide benefits for:
+No matter what policy best suits your needs, a comprehensive travel insurance policy often provides benefits for:

 If you plan on visiting the French Alps, be aware that skiing and snowboarding aren’t covered under a regular policy.
 For on-piste cover, you’ll need to purchase a snow sports optional extra to add to your policy.

-Inclusions may vary between travel insurance providers, so carefully read your policy’s Product Disclosure Statement (PDS) for limits of cover, policy terms, conditions and exclusions.
+Carefully read your policy’s PDS for limits of cover, policy terms, conditions and exclusions.

 Travel insurance often has exclusions you should be aware of before purchasing any policy.
 These can differ between policies and providers, but generally, travel insurance doesn’t cover: